graphcore/poptorch/docs/user_guide/overview.rst

 Pipeline annotator
 ==================

-You can use the ``IPU`` wrapper class to define model parallelism in a PopTorch multi-IPU device.
-Conceptually this is collecting the layers of a model into pipeline stages to be run on specific IPUs.
-However, as there is a 1:1 mapping of pipeline stages to IPUs, we simply use an IPU index to declare where the layer will be run.
+You can use the ``BeginPhase`` or ``Phase`` wrapper class to define model parallelism in a PopTorch multi-IPU device.
+Conceptually this is collecting the layers of a model into a phase which can be mapped onto a specific IPU.
+By default, these will execute using a pipelined model parallel execution strategy.

+We expose an additional argument `phase_id` through this API.
+This will be passed down to PopART and when used in conjunction with PopART session options can override the default pipeline execution strategy.
+Refer to the PopART user guide to enable other execution modes.

 .. autoclass:: poptorch.IPU
    :special-members: __init__